Pele released from hospital after recovering from operation | DW | 30.09.2021

-Brazilian soccer star Pele has been cleared to leave a Sao Paulo hospital on Thursday after recovering from an operation to remove a tumor from his colon, according to a hospital bulletin.
+Brazilian soccer star Pele has been cleared to leave a Sao Paulo hospital on Thursday after recovering from an operation to remove a tumor from his colon.

+"I am so happy to be back at home,'' Pele wrote in a post on his official Instagram.
+"I want to thank the entire Albert Einstein Hospital team, who made my stay a pleasant one, with a humane and very affectionate welcome.''

-"The patient is stable and will continue with chemotherapy,'' doctors from the Hospital Albert Einstein said in the statement, without providing further details.
+In a statement, doctors from the Hospital Albert Einstein said Pele "is stable and will continue with chemotherapy.''
+They did not provide further details.

 The 80-year-old Pele had the tumor removed on September 4 and spent days in intensive care after the surgery.